-This Statement of Environmental Effects ("SEE") has been prepared for King and Wood Mallesons on behalf of Ralph Lauren Pty Ltd, Ralph Lauren 57 Pty Ltd, PJ George Investments Pty Ltd and Simon and Lisa Clowes ("the Applicants") to accompany a Development Application ("DA") lodged pursuant to Section 78A of the Environmental Planning and Assessment Act 1979, for repairs to an existing sea wall ("the proposal") which is predominantly on Belongil Beach adjacent to but also partly on Units 1 and 2, 1 Don Street and 1 and 1A Don Street (a.k.a.
-2 Don Street), Byron Bay.
+This Statement of Environmental Effects ("SEE") has been prepared for King and Wood Mallesons on behalf of Master Alchemy Pty Ltd ("the Applicant") to accompany a Development Application ("DA") lodged pursuant to Section 78A of the Environmental Planning and Assessment Act 1979, for repairs to an existing sea wall ("the proposal") which is adjacent to No. 4 Childe Street, Byron Bay.